+In-Network: \$0 copayment

+covered for members that have been certified by a mental health targeted case manager as needing these services.
+Please see the covered services listed below:

+Assist those with complex mental health disabilities gain access to needed life services (financial, health, employment, social), to enhance the member's inclusion in the community.

-Services that are covered for you What you must pay when you get these services Nursing facility transitional days (Medicaid Covered) In-Network: \$0 copayment Member pays nothing for nursing facility transitional days, up to 120 days, while awaiting approval for enrollment in a Long Term Care (LTC) plan.
-Available to members who meet the following requirements: Member needs Long Term Care services but is not yet enrolled in LTC Completed Pre-Admission Screening and Resident Review (PASRR) on Member is eligible for Medicaid's Institutional Care Program (ICP) Obesity screening and therapy to promote sustained weight loss In-Network: There is no coinsurance.
-If you have a body mass index of 30 or more, we cover intensive copayment, or deductible for counseling to help you lose weight.
-This counseling is covered if you get it preventive obesity screening and in a primary care setting, where it can be coordinated with your therapy. comprehensive prevention plan.
+Nursing facility transitional days (Medicaid Covered)

+Member pays nothing for nursing facility transitional days, up to 120 days, while awaiting approval for enrollment in a Long Term Care (LTC) plan.
+Available to members who meet the following requirements:

+- Member needs Long Term Care services but is not yet enrolled in LTC - Completed Pre-Admission Screening and Resident Review (PASRR) on - Member is eligible for Medicaid's Institutional Care Program (ICP)

+Obesity screening and therapy to promote sustained weight loss

+If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-Opioid treatment program services In-Network: \$0 copayment Opioid use disorder treatment services are covered under Part B of Original Specialist's Office Medicare.
-Members of our plan receive coverage for these services through - Outpatient Hospital our plan.
-Covered services include: Partial Hospitalization • FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Prior authorization requirements may apply.
-Outpatient diagnostic tests and therapeutic services and supplies In-Network: Provider and Professional Services Covered services include, but are not limited to: \$0 copayment X-rays PCP's Office Radiation (radium and isotope) therapy including technician materials Specialist's Office and supplies

-- Surgical supplies, such as dressings

-- Splints, casts and other devices used to reduce fractures and dislocations
+Opioid treatment program services

+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

+- U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

+- Dispensing and administration of MAT medications (if applicable)

+- Substance use counseling

+- Individual and group therapy

+- Toxicology testing

+- Intake activities

-- Laboratory tests
+- Periodic assessments

-- Blood including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.

-- Other outpatient diagnostic tests
+Outpatient diagnostic tests and therapeutic services and supplies

+Covered services include, but are not limited to:

+X-rays

-Diagnostic Procedures and Tests \$0 copayment
+In-Network: \$0 copayment